infor-design/enterprise-wc/src/components/ids-masthead/README.md

 ## Use Cases

-A masthead can provide a prominent navigation bar to other applications, homepages, and bookmarks within a Web Application.
+* A masthead can provide a prominent application level bar to other applications, homepages, and bookmarks within a Web Application.

 A masthead can be utilized when it is necessary to surface global actions that affect more than one page within a Web Application.